JCCLaude/IoT-Blockchain/README.md

 ## TODO
 - [x] Create blockchain
 - [x] Send data from IoT client to blockchain
-- [ ] Set up webserver and connect it to blockchain
+- [x] Set up webserver and connect it to database
-- [ ] Set up database
+- [ ] Connect IoT client to database
+- [ ] Connect blockchain to webserver